 - Scalability is the top priority of your enterprise.

-AA comes second, yet in some respects, it is better than UiPath.
+AA comes second, yet it is better than UiPath in some respects.
 However, you need to consider if these few benefits of Automation Anywhere are worth the overall lower potential for a similar (or higher) price.

 Our UiPath vs. AA showdown is over.
-It was a close one, but in the end, UiPath came out as the winner.
-That’s why at Flobotics, we use UiPath as our main RPA tool while still giving the green light to Automation Anywhere and other RPA tools if we deem a project will be better off with them.
+It was a close one, but UiPath emerged as the winner in the end.
+That’s why Flobotics uses UiPath as our main RPA tool while still giving the green light to Automation Anywhere and other RPA tools like Python if we deem a project will be better off with them.

-Selecting the right platform is the key first step if you’re looking to automate your processes.
+Selecting the right platform is the key to automating your processes in any industry, e.g., finance and banking.
 Still not sure which one to pick?
-Tell us about your organization, and we’ll suggest the best tool for you.
+Tell us about your organization, and we’ll suggest the best tool.

 Like the article?
 Spread the word